jarenadams21/platos-last-stand/heisenberg-and-hubbard/README.md

 3. A Defined classical failure of description for observed physics
 4. How both systems behave (classical vs quanta)
 5. Results
+6. Problems in Anthropology, Minerals, or Fluid would be fun